 - Does your computer system (and network) meet the minimum requirements necessary for QuickBooks?
-(See "Hardware and software requirements" on page 2.) - Are you making the best use of available system resources by shutting down other programs that may be running?
+(See the hardware and software requirements section in the "Installing & Learning to Use QuickBooks Guide" that came with your software.) - Are you making the best use of available system resources by shutting down other programs that may be running?
 (Check for programs that may be running in the background without your knowledge.) - Do you have enough hard disk space available?
-(This is particularly common for those working in a multi-user, peer-to-peer network situation.) - Do you have any conflicts with sound or video drivers? - Note: If you encounter system freezes while using QuickBooks, you may want to call for technical support.
-See "QuickBooks product support" on page 269.
-But first see "Speaking with a QuickBooks Expert", below. - Note: The Rebuild utility requires that you back up your company first.
+(This is particularly common for those working in a multi-user, peer-to-peer network situation.) - Do you have any conflicts with sound or video drivers?

+Note: If you encounter system freezes while using QuickBooks, you may want to call for technical support.
+See "QuickBooks product support" on page 253.
+But first see "Speaking with a QuickBooks Product Expert", below.

+Note: The Rebuild utility requires that you back up your company first.
 If a technical support representative asks you to run Rebuild, you will need to have formatted disks on hand for the backup.

-Speaking with a QuickBooks Expert
+Speaking with a QuickBooks Product Expert